DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Preliminaries

 \subsection{Prompt Engineering for LLMs}

-The technique of using a textual string $\ell$ to condition LLMs for probabilistic predictions is referred to as \textit{prompting}~\cite{liu2023pre}.
-This approach enables LLMs to be pretrained on a massive amount of data and subsequently adapt to new use cases with few or no labeled data.
+The technique of using a textual string $\ell$ to instruct LLMs is referred to as \textit{prompting}~\cite[Sec.~4]{liu2023pre}.
+This approach enables LLMs to be pretrained on a massive amount of data ~\cite[Sec.~3]{liu2023pre} and subsequently adapt to new use cases with few or no labeled data.
 To enhance the in-context learning capabilities, the prompt may include a few human-annotated examples of the task, known as \textit{few-shot prompting}~\cite{brown2020language}, or utilize chain-of-thought reasoning \cite{wei2022chain, kojima2022large}.
 We divide the input prompt $\ell$ into two components: the system prompt $\ell_{\text{system}}$, which outlines the task for the LLMs, and the user prompt $\ell_{\text{user}}$, providing context for the diagnostic task. {The labels, manual inputs, and automatically generated content within the prompt are marked with angle brackets, square brackets, and curly brackets, respectively.} The output consists of both a list of diagnosis-prescription pairs and patched programs, collectively denoted by $\boldsymbol{\ell}_{\text{dp}}$ and $\boldsymbol{p}_{\text{p}}$.
-It is important to note that LLMs typically have a limit on the number of tokens \cite{vaswani2017attention} they can process, which essentially means there is a maximum length for the prompt.
+It is important to consider that LLMs have a limit on the number of tokens they can process \cite{vaswani2017attention}, which {imposes a maximum length on the prompt and prevents us from including extensive code within a single prompt}.